orxfun/orx-concurrent-iter/README.md

 });
 ```

-However, the actual benefit is due to enabling the convenient and composable iterators methods in concurrent programs.
+However, the actual benefit is due to enabling the convenient and composable iterator methods in concurrent programs.

 Consider the following **parallel_reduce** operation, which is a simple yet efficient parallelization of the [`reduce`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.reduce) method.